 I would catch a glimpse of her at the end of the aisle or turning a corner, some locks of her gold hair, her gray pants, but she never acknowledged me.
 Still, she must have seen me, because only a woman who was purposefully making sure to move in such a way, to avert her gaze in such a way, to turn her torso just so, must have seen the person she was working so hard to avoid.
 Was this how things would stay between us?
 Just like this?
 But I was right here.

-Then I saw her, fully, from the bag, the whole fish.
+Then I saw her, fully, from the back, the whole fish.
 She was inspecting different loaves of Estonian rye bread for consistency.
 I traced out her silhouette.
 Now was my chance to break down the emotional and physical walls between us.
 That hair, those curves, that smell.
 Her.
 Dulcinea.
 She was there.
 I was here.
 And I loved her so.
 This was the strong stuff.
 The bright lights of the supermarket beaming down.
-She read the ingredients and took her bread and was gone, turned her back to me, hurried off.
+She read the ingredients and took her bread and was on her way, turned a corner, hurried off.
 But would she one day see me?
 One day would she?